-The Sir Simon Milton Westminster University Technical College will deliver academic excellence, alongside problem solving and valuable technical skills, for London’s 14 to 19 year olds.
+The Sir Simon Milton Westminster University Technical College delivers academic excellence, alongside problem solving and valuable technical skills, for London’s 14 to 19 year olds.

 I’m delighted that the University of Westminster is taking a leading role in establishing the Sir Simon Milton Westminster University Technical College, which will provide a golden opportunity for many young people.

 I myself benefitted from a similar type of education a long time ago, when I left school aged 15 and went to my local art school (I had been lucky enough to attend free Saturday classes there from the age of 14).
 This eventually led to me starting a design company with my husband John, which over time we built into a very successful international business.